SashaPatsel/coding-drills/node/zombie-game/01/README.md

 var zombie1 = {
   health: 100,
   attack: [0, 5],
-  agility: 15
+  accuracy: 15
 }
 ```
-* Attack and agility behave the same as the hero's does.
+* Attack and accuracy behave the same as the hero's does.

 * Attack behaves the same as a gun's does